UTexas

 3. "Substantial emotional distress" means significant mental suffering or anguish that disrupts or impairs usual functioning.
 It may, but does not necessarily, require medical or other professional treatment or counseling.

-16. False and Misleading Information
+13. False and Misleading Information

 1. engages in the falsification of academic records, including but not limited to altering or assisting in the alteration of any official record of the University or The University of Texas System and submitting false information or omitting requested information that is required for or related to any academic record of the University or The University of Texas System.
 Academic records include, but are not limited to, applications for admission, the awarding of a degree, registration materials, grade change forms, and reporting forms used by the Office of the Registrar;

-2. furnishes false information to or withholds material information from any University official, Faculty Member, or staff member acting in the course of their duties;
+2. furnishes false information to or withholds material information from any university official, Faculty Member, or staff member acting in the course of their duties;

-3. alters or assists in the alteration of any official nonacademic record or document, including parking permits and athletic tickets, of any University office or of The University of Texas System.
+3. alters or assists in the alteration of any official nonacademic record or document, including parking permits and athletic tickets, of any university office or of The University of Texas System.

-17. Unauthorized Surveillance or Distribution
+14. Unauthorized Surveillance or Distribution

 1. engages in surveillance or recording of any type without the consent of the person or persons being surveilled or recorded in areas where there is a reasonable expectation of privacy;